Home » Think Twice Before Attaching That Large File

 For example, not everyone has MS Publisher, Excel, or PowerPoint (huge files).
 If the other side does not have PowerPoint, you’ve just used their possibly limited resources to send a file they cannot open.

-Regarding graphics and photos (right off your digital camera), just assume the files are gargantuan because they are.
-Large than necessary for the average person to just view.
+Regarding graphics and photos from your phone or digital camera, you can safely assume the files are large — because they are.
+Larger than necessary for the average person to just view.

-Whether the files are for business or personal matters, you need to compress either the file’s size with one of the many compression utilities available or reduce the physical dimensions of the graphic or photo.
+Whether the files are for business or personal matters, you want to compress either the file’s size with one of the many compression utilities available or reduce the physical dimensions of the graphic or photo first.

-Learn how to resize photos to no larger than 1000 pixels in width.
-1000 pixels is large enough for most uses – especially if you are just sharing photos with friends or family.
+Learn how to resize photos to no larger than 1500 pixels in width.
+1500 pixels is large enough for most uses, especially if you are just sharing photos with friends or family.
 Better yet, start a Blog and post your photo slideshows there and just send a link!

-SIDEBAR: If you find that you consistently have overly large files that you need to send to others, you may want to check out a service like DropBox.com.
+SIDEBAR: If you consistently have overly large files that you need to send to others, you may want to consider a service like DropBox.com.
 DropBox provides an account on their servers for you to upload large attachments.
 You can then invite recipients by email to come and download them.

 Don’t Assume Data Allowances & Resources

-Just because you can physically instruct a computer to attach a file regardless of size doesn’t mean you should.
-You could also instruct your computer to reformat/erase your hard drive, but you don’t do that, do you?
+Just because you can physically instruct a computer to attach a file, regardless of its size, doesn’t mean you should.
+You could also instruct your computer to reformat or erase your hard drive, but you don’t do that, do you?

-To send an attachment without notice that someone didn’t ask for it or in a format they don’t have the software to open reflects a lack of courtesy on your part.
-Consider the above issues no matter how important you think that attachment is.
+Sending an attachment without notice that someone didn’t request or in a format they don’t have the software to open reflects a lack of courtesy on your part.
+Always take a moment to consider the above issues, no matter how important you think that attachment is.

-Before attaching that file, know its size and format and notify the person on the other side that it is coming.
-Better yet, confirm if they have the software and ask when it is convenient to send your attachments.
+Before attaching the file, be aware of its size and format, and notify the recipient that it is being sent.
+Better yet, confirm if they have the software and ask when it is convenient for them to receive your attachments.

-Just a little common courtesy can go a long way to you being perceived as a person who is a pleasure to communicate with.
+Just a little common courtesy like this can go a long way in making sure you are perceived as a person who is a pleasure to communicate with.
 And someone who also understands the technology in which they are participating.